mariakourtesi/Teletraffic-models/kaufman-roberts-formulas/README.md

 |   2  |    3    |       0.24             |
 |   3  | 3.3333  |       0.26667          |
 |   4  | 3.1667  |       0.25333          |

+## Roberts formula or Erlang Multirate Loss Model under the BR policy

+"By properly selecting the BR parameters tk, we can achieve CBP equalization among service-classes; this is the main target of the
+BR policy" extracted from the book  <a href="[https://readme.com/]https://www.wiley.com/en-us/Efficient+Multirate+Teletraffic+Loss+Models+Beyond+Erlang-p-9781119426882)" target="_blank">Efficient Multirate Teletraffic Loss Models Beyond Erlang<a>